ShivaniKhatri96/Fishwatch/README.md

 - making searchbar and select responsive

 ### Assignment four completed
-- assignment four (modified): Clicking on on the button shows more information about the species.
+- assignment four (modified): Clicking on the button shows more information about the species.
 The extra information is shown in another page

 ### Currently working on
 - making fish article page responsive